ComicStrip/nostr/README.md

 # nostr

-see included python file that shows bitcoin lightning invoice as pictured below
+see included python file flask_app.py that shows bitcoin lightning invoice as pictured below

+if questions, ask me at X at @CSB